Alamofire/Alamofire/Documentation/Alamofire 5.0 Migration Guide.md

 Most APIs have changed in Alamofire 5, so this list is not complete.
 While most top level `request` APIs remain the same, nearly every other type has changed in some way.
 For up to date examples, see our Usage and Advanced Usage documentation.

 - `SessionManager` has been renamed to `Session` and its APIs have completely changed.
+- Using a `URLSessionConfiguration` with a background identifier is not possible any more.
+We're explicitly ensuring Alamofire isn't used with background sessions, in order to prevent ongoing issues around support and surprise on the part of the user.
 - `SessionDelegate` has been rebuilt and it’s public API completely changed.
 The various closure overrides have been removed, with most now able to be replaced with specific Alamofire features.
 If there is a need for control over something the closures used to provide, feel free to open a feature request.
 - `TaskDelegate` and the various `*TaskDelegate` classes have been removed.
 All `URLSession*Delegate` handling is now performed by `SessionDelegate`.
 - `Result` has been removed.
 Alamofire now uses Swift’s `Result` type.